The information below provides you with what you will need for a smooth transition.

 For accepted M.A. applicants, please submit the following to reserve your seat: Non-Refundable Enrollment Deposit and Enrollment Agreement.
 Enrollment deposits are due two weeks from the date of your accept letter or by April 1/September 1, depending on your term of entry.

 If you are interested in living on campus, we recommend that admitted students submit the housing application immediately because on-campus housing is very limited.
 Your on-campus housing application will not move forward, however, until your Enrollment Deposit has been paid.
-For a list of off-site housing options, visit www.regent.edu/housing.
+View information regarding off-site housing options.

 It is important that each student review our Student Affairs site for important resources, including schedules, academic calendars, Student Honor Code, Standard of Personal Conduct, and additional required event information, including information on our annual student and faculty retreat.